Squat (exercise): Equipment

 Various types of equipment can be used to perform squats.

 A power cage can be used to reduce risk of injury and eliminate the need for a spotting partner.
 By putting the bar on a track, the Smith machine reduces the role of hip movement in the squat and in this sense resembles a leg press.
-The monolift rack allows an athlete to perform a squat without having to take a couple of steps back with weight on as opposed to conventional racks.
-Not many powerlifting federations allow monolift in competitions (WPO, GPC, IPO).
+The monolift rack allows an athlete to perform a squat without having to unrack and step out of the rack.

-Other equipment used can include a weight lifting belt to support the torso and boards to wedge beneath the ankles to improve stability and allow a deeper squat (weightlifting shoes also have wooden wedges built into the sole to achieve the same effect).
+Other equipment used can include weight lifting belts, which allow the athlete to achieve higher intra-abdominal pressure, and heeled shoes (Shoes) or shoe inserts which allow for a deeper squat.
 Wrist straps are another piece of recommended equipment; they support the wrist and help to keep it in a straightened position.
 They should be wrapped around the wrist, above and below the joint, thus limiting movement of the joint.
 Heel wedges and related equipment are discouraged by some as they are thought to worsen form over the long term.
-The barbell can also be cushioned with a special padded sleeve, called a barbell pad.
-This helps to reduce pressure from the steel barbell on the back.

 Chains and thick elastic bands can be attached to either end of the barbell in order to vary resistance at different phases of the movement.
-This may be done to increase resistance in the stronger upper phase of the movement in order to better meet a person's 1RM for that phase.
-Bands can also be used to reduce resistance in the lower weaker phase by being hung from a power rack and the barbell being increasingly supported by them as it is lowered.
+This may be done to increase resistance in the stronger upper phase of the movement, in order to make the difficulty more consistent throughout the movement.
+Bands can also be used to reduce resistance in the lower, weaker phase by being hung from a power rack and the barbell being increasingly supported by them as it is lowered.
 This can help someone to overcome a 'sticking' point.
 A squat performed using these techniques is called a variable resistance squat.